 This is one of those recipes I tend to make more often in the fall.
 I guess it has to do with the apple fever that comes about at this time of the year.
 My husband’s mom always used to make fried apples with her pork roasts so he really loves this creamy low carb pork tenderloin recipe.

 I like that these pork medallions have a creamy sauce and I made the recipe low carb by using Granny Smith apples instead of high sugar apples.
 This is a comforting fall dinner that I’m sure your family will love and 1 serving has only 4.6g net carbs.

 What type of apples to use?

 I love apples.
 I like that they are sweet, but not too sweet, crunchy and juicy and best of all they are good for you.
 These days there are many different types of apples to pick from.
-Today I used a Fuji apple because it’s my favorite.
-You should use your favorite in this dish as long as it has some sweetness to it.
+Usually I buy Fuji apples because they are my favorite but if you are not counting carbs use whatever variety of apples you want.

-However if you want to lower the carbs in apple recipes you could use Granny Smith apples and leave the skin on for it’s fiber content.
+Today I wanted to lower the carbs and so I used Granny Smith apples and left the skin on for it’s fiber content.
+Granny Smith apples have the lowest net carb count of all the varieties.
 For more information check out this article on apples on a low carb diet.

 - Granny Smith 16 grams of net carbs

 - Gala and Red Delicious: 18 grams of net carbs

 - Fuji: 21 grams net carbs

 On to the recipe.
 I started with 1 lb of pork tenderloin, that I cut into 1/2 inch pieces and pounded into thin medallions.
 To do this, I placed the pieces in a plastic baggie and used a meat mallet to pound them thinner.